sthiede/Comparative_Genomics/day3_afternoon/README.md

 This summary file is:
 ```/scratch/micro612w18_fluxod/username/day3_after/SPANDx_output/Outputs/All_SNPs_annotated.txt ```

-Use sftp to download this file and view in excel
+Use cyberduck/scp to download this file and view in excel

 - View SPANDx manual for interpretation of different columns which can be found [here](https://sourceforge.net/projects/spandx/files/SPANDx%20Manual_v3.1.pdf/download)
 - Back on Flux, use grep to pull SNPs that have HIGH impact